Environmental issues in Bolivia: Tree cover extent and loss

+REDD+ reference level and monitoring

+Under the UNFCCC REDD+ framework, Bolivia has submitted a national forest reference emission level (FREL).
+On the UNFCCC REDD+ Web Platform, the country’s 2023 submission is listed as “under technical assessment”; safeguards information is listed as reported, while a national strategy and a national forest monitoring system are listed as “not reported”.

+The 2023 submission, titled Nivel de Referencia de Emisiones Forestales por la Deforestación del Estado Plurinacional de Bolivia, covers the REDD+ activity “reducing emissions from deforestation” at national scale.
+It defines the proposed benchmark as the average annual gross emissions from deforestation over the 2016–2021 period, corresponding to 99,390,557 t CO2 eq per year.

+The submission describes deforestation as the conversion of forest land to other land uses such as cropland, pasture, wetlands, settlements or other lands, and includes changes in above-ground and below-ground biomass.
+It reports CO2 only, while noting that quantification of other greenhouse gases from biomass burning is pending further data availability.

 Endangered species

 There are 452 species endemic to Bolivia classified by the IUCN Red List as threatened.
 Biodiversity loss in Bolivia can be mainly attributed to illegal wildlife trade, climate change, deforestation, and habitat destruction.
 Poor land management in Bolivia's cattle ranching industry accounts for around 50% of habitat destruction in the country.
 Bolivia's economic conditions and rapid development have led the country to increasingly rely on cultivating soybeans, producing fossil fuels, engaging in illicit logging, and other practices that further exacerbate habitat loss.
 A lack of historical road access in Bolivia has aided biodiversity conservation more than active conservation efforts, but the increased rate of development in the country has highlighted a need for more focused conservation policies in the face of growing biodiversity degradation.

 Waste

 Waste management has a high level of urgency in Bolivia.
 The World Bank implemented a technical assistance program titled the Disaster Recovery and Vulnerability Reduction Project to increase the country's capacity for response to environmental disasters and the waste management made necessary by these events.
 The controls implemented include erosion and runoff control, fuel management, site sanitation, trash and construction debris management, pesticide management, dust control, and noise reduction.